athomasq/athomasq.github.io/categories/hikari/setyl.md

 Christopher and Milorad don't want to be tied to the VC treadmill.
 Rather than "grow at all costs", they prefer to "grow while controlling their own destiny".
 This means keeping expenses low, raising small amounts of capital at reasonable valuations, and staying profitable or close to it.

-This means they have optionality: they can raise follow-on venture capital (Series A at 1.5-2M ARR) to accelerate growth if they want to, but they can also build a solid, sustainable, cash-efficient business if they choose; they're not locked into either path.
+As a result they have optionality: they can raise follow-on venture capital (Series A at 1.5-2M ARR) to accelerate growth if they want to, but they can also build a solid, sustainable, cash-efficient business if they choose; they're not locked into either path.

 Growth so far has been achieved with minimal investment in marketing (a small monthly lead budget) and largely founder-driven sales.
 But there are some low hanging fruit available with a little investment today (content and SEO, more spend on leads, and hiring a couple more sales and ops reps), which brings us to the current round.